Australians for Native Title and Reconciliation

-Australians for Native Title and Reconciliation (ANTaR) is an independent, national non-government, not-for-profit, community-based organisation founded in 1997 which advocates for the rights of Aboriginal and Torres Strait Islander people in Australia and aims to help overcome disadvantage.
-Its staff, board and membership comprise mainly non-Indigenous people who support Indigenous voices and interests.
+ANTAR (formerly Australians for Native Title and Reconciliation) is an independent, national non-government, not-for-profit, community-based organisation founded in 1997 which advocates for the rights of Aboriginal and Torres Strait Islander people in Australia and aims to help overcome inequality and disadvantage.
+Its staff and membership comprise mainly non-Indigenous people who support Indigenous voices and interests.
+Since 2023, ANTAR has had a majority First Nations board of directors.

 History

-ANTaR was founded in 1997, with co-founder Phil Glendinning remaining National President of the organisation for 10 years.
+ANTaR was founded in 1997. with co-founder Phil Glendinning remaining National President of the organisation for 10 years.

 ANTaR was a key supporter and leader in the movement for reconciliation in Australia, which was rooted in the recognition that Indigenous Australians were not being fairly treated in Australia.
 During the development of the Native Title Act 1993, a number of non-Indigenous organisations and individuals developed a coalition to support Indigenous interests in negotiations about the Act.
 Following the election of the Howard government, in early 1997 the National Indigenous Working Group on Native Title (NIWG), which consisted of representatives of Aboriginal land councils and equivalent organisations across Australia, called on NGOs around the nation to gauge the level of non-Indigenous support for Australian native title rights.
 The ANTaR coalition grew out of this.

 Somewhat differently to most other such movements, ANTaR has not sought to speak for Indigenous Australians; rather, it aims to support Indigenous voices and interests, seeking direction from Indigenous peoples on issues such as policy and legislation that affects them.
 When the Howard government was introducing amendments to the Native Title Act, NIWG provided the national view and ANTaR helped to coordinate a response to the amendments.
 In 1997 and 1998, native title rights became the focus of a national campaign by ANTaR, with a central project called the Sea of Hands.
 This was a visual display, with an accompanying statement for which citizens' signatures were collected.
 The focus shifted after Howard's 1998 amendments to the Act, and the Sea of Hands became recognised as a symbol for reconciliation.